SupremePunk #133

 Nikolai Suetin — Suprematist coffin, 1935 (designed for K. Malevich)

-So what is the affinity between his work and this Punk?
 If we turn to the pictorial heritage of Nikolai Mikhailovich, we can notice a clear geometric and coloristic similarity.
 In his paintings, often the most large-scale figure is a circle of warm colors (usually orange or red).
 On top of it are placed rectangular elements of different sizes, from exquisitely oblong to gravely wide.
 The color of these elements is either close to the color of the circle or, conversely, contrasts with it (for example, white, gray or black).

 Nikolai Suetin — Gouache on paper, (early work)